-While inhaling, imagine drawing shiva-prana down sushumna and into your second chakra.
+While inhaling, imagine shiva-prana descending into your lower abdomen and sacrum.

-While holding your breath, imagine shakti-prana rising up from your coccyx and fusing with the shiva-prana in your second chakra.
+While holding your breath, imagine shakti-prana rising up from your coccyx and fusing with the shiva-prana.

-While exhaling, imagine this Nectar ascending sushumna.
+While exhaling, imagine this Nectar ascending Sushumna.

 Practice this pranayama fourteen times, then become absorbed into the Rebound.